EvonDong/ExcerTracker-MERN/README.md

 ## About ExcerTracker

 ExcerTracker is a fitness tracking website built using ***MERN (MongoDB, Express, React, Node.js)*** stack.
-The blueprint of the website is designed with the central aim of inspiring the users to kickstart their exercise journey.
+The blueprint of the website is designed with the central aim of inspiring users to kickstart their fitness journey.

 Home Page (top):